RgbTrouw/Qs-Messenger/README.md

 Known Issues:
 - Secure Socket doesn't seem to be connecting on Windows for now .?
 We are working on finding suitable solutions to resolve the issue.

-- Window position is also off on Windows and a simple fix has been designed.
+- Window positioning is off on Windows and a simple fix has been designed.

 - Messages relay delay of 1 second has to be removed / changed to instant forwarding.